markcmurphy/devdocs-portal/02-headless-catalog.md

 </div>

-You can use BigCommerce's [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api) to request product data to display on your Product Details and Product Listing pages.
+BigCommerce's [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api) enables you to request product data to display on your Product Details and Product Listing pages.

 ## Rendering Pages